OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 +--------------+-------------------------------------------------------------------------+

 .. note:: Visit the :ref:`Virtual Machine Template reference <template>` for a complete description of each attribute

+.. warning:: If the VM is running, the action may fail and the context will not be changed.
+You can try to manualy trigger the action again.

 In Sunstone this action is inside the 'Conf' VM panel: